YarNhoj/npug/landslide/slides/npug.md

 #Weave

-Weave can traverse firewalls and operate in partially connected networks.
+Weave can traverse firewalls and operate in partially connected networks

-Traffic can be encrypted, allowing hosts to be connected across an untrusted network.
+Traffic can be encrypted, allowing hosts to be connected across an untrusted network

-Weave creates a virtual network that connects Docker containers deployed across multiple hosts.
+Weave creates a virtual network that connects Docker containers deployed across multiple hosts

-Applications use the network just as if the containers were all plugged into the same network switch, with no need to configure port mappings, links, etc.
+Applications use the network just as if the containers were all plugged into the same network switch

-#Presenter Notes
-Fire up the client VM and launch weave
+No need to configure port mappings, links, etc.

 ---